Are you a scuba diver? If you are, then you’re going to love Cozy Reef.

 Snorkeling in front of the property is fun.
 There aren’t too many fish, at least not big fish, but the coral beds are healthy and beautiful.
-Like my half and half shot?
-If you’d like to know how I did it, then you can check out my post on the Shoot 3.0 Dome Port for the GoPro.

 My sister-in-law Anna paddling back to the house.
 Portulano Dive Resort isn’t too far away so you can easily paddle your way there and back.

 My niece Gabby doing her best Moana impression.